canonical/matter-docs/docs/tutorials/matter-thread-ubuntu.md

 - Machine A
   - Ubuntu Desktop 23.10 amd64
-  - Nordic Semiconductor nRF52840 dongle, using the OT RPC firmware
+  - Nordic Semiconductor nRF52840 dongle, using the OT RCP firmware

 - Machine B (Raspberry Pi 4)
   - Ubuntu Server 22.04 arm64
-  - Nordic Semiconductor nRF52840 dongle, using the OT RPC firmware
+  - Nordic Semiconductor nRF52840 dongle, using the OT RCP firmware

 Machine A will host the Border Router (OTBR) and Matter Controller.